zaycev/farseer/README.md

 Description
 -----------
-A toolset for web news topics analysis and social signals prediction.
+A toolset for web news text analysis and social signals prediction.
 Includes such instruments as:

-* Multithread data collector for getting source data from news web sits and social services.
+* Multithread actor model driven data collector for getting source data from news web sites and social services.
-* HTML to text and text to TFIDF model convertor.
+* HTML to structured text and text to TFIDF model convertor.
-* Scripts for building, optimizing and testing regression models which predicts social signals (such as page-views, number of likes or retwitts) from news page textxs.
+* Python scripts for building, optimizing and testing regression models which predicts social signals (such as page-views, number of likes or retwitts) from news pages text.
 * Some basic web GUI.